-We consent to the incorporation by reference in this Registration Statement on Form F-3, of our report dated February 1, 2006, relating to the financial statements of Tower Semiconductor Ltd. appearing in the Annual Report on Form 20-F of Tower Semiconductor Ltd. for the year ended December 31, 2005, and to the reference to us under the heading "Experts" in this Registration Statement.
+We consent to the incorporation by reference in this Amendment No. 1 to the Registration Statement on Form F-3 (No. 333-140174) of (i) our report dated February 1, 2006, relating to the financial statements of Tower Semiconductor Ltd. appearing in the Annual Report on Form 20-F of Tower Semiconductor Ltd. for the year ended December 31, 2005, and (ii) our report dated February 7, 2007, relating to the financial statements of Tower Semiconductor Ltd. for the year ended December 31, 2006 appearing in the Report on Form 6-K of Tower Semiconductor Ltd. filed on February 8, 2007.
+We also consent to the reference to us under the heading "Experts" in this Amendment No. 1 to the Registration Statement.

+/s/ Brightman Almagor & Co.

 Brightman Almagor & Co.

-Certified Public Accountants

-A Member Firm of Deloitte Touche Tohmatsu
+Certified Public Accountants A Member Firm of Deloitte Touche Tohmatsu

-Tel Aviv, Israel January 24, 2007
+Tel Aviv, Israel March 23, 2007